cp2mkc0c023760he/2024-Final-Project/README.md

 ## Results - Comparative

-In the 18 EUR currency pairs analized, only the two premises mentioned previously (cross validation & test > 50%) have been met in one pair, EURUSD, in the transformer case and in four pairs in LSTM case.
+In the 18 EUR currency pairs analized, only the two premises mentioned previously (cross validation & test > 50%) have been met in one pair, EURUSD, in the Transformer-Informer case and in four pairs in LSTM case.
 In this summary table, we can confirm that it seems our LSTM model performs better than the Transformer.

 ![Comparative](https://github.com/cp2mkc0c023760he/2024-Final-Project/assets/122474104/a60e4d38-9cfa-4a4f-a675-5a8a0724ca2c)